 Then I realized that it wasn’t business know-how that gave my home business the start it needed online.
 It was frugal living.
 Not just those first few books on frugal living, but saving money itself.

-Without cutting a little bit more to get off to a start, I couldn’t have started a home business.
+Without cutting a little more to get off to a start, I couldn’t have started a home business.

-Frugal Living, Home Business, and Slowly working Your Hustle
+Frugal Living, Home Business, and slowly working Your Hustle

 Since 2004, when our family of seven’s income was below the poverty line, I have been working different side hustles to add some dollars to the family budget.
-Despite all of the frugal living and entrepreneurship endeavors on my end, it was hard to grow any hustle much at all because I couldn’t reinvest in my business as much as I wanted.
+Despite all the frugal living and entrepreneurship endeavors on my end, it was hard to grow any hustle much at all because I couldn’t reinvest in my business as much as I wanted.

 Frugal living, in my case, helped me to not only save money for my family but to build a business.